Ashfaqbs/Janino-Compiler/README.md

 #### 1. Evaluating an Expression

-Suppose you need to evaluate a simple arithmetic expression at runtime.
+Suppose we need to evaluate a simple arithmetic expression at runtime.
 Janino can compile a small snippet of Java code to accomplish this:

 ```java
 import org.codehaus.janino.ExpressionEvaluator;